Heavy-tailed max-linear structural equation models in networks with hidden nodes: Regular variation of a recursive max-linear vector

-These correspond to the two identities in the first statement in (iii), giving a contradiction. \end{proof}

-\begin{remark} The max-weighted path property between two nodes $(i,m)$ such that $i<m$ (see Definition~\ref{mwpair}) requires that, for all $u\in \An(i)\cap\An(m)$ there are max-weighted paths $u\rightsquigarrow m \rightsquigarrow i$, and therefore ignores the effect of nodes outside $\An(m)$.
-This allows us to deduce the max-weighted path property from the linear dependence in Lemma~\ref{lemmaid1} $(ii)$, with the latter motivating the transformation below. \end{remark}
+\begin{remark} As is immediate from Definition~\ref{mwpair}, membership of $(i,j)$ in MWP requires that~there~are max-weighted paths $u\rightsquigarrow j \rightsquigarrow i$ for all $u\in \An(i)\cap\An(j)$, and therefore ignores the effect of nodes outside $\An(j)$.
+This enables us to deduce {membership in MWP} for each pair of nodes $(i,j)$ from the linear dependence in Lemma~\ref{lemmaid1} $(ii)$, with the latter motivating the transformation \eqref{def:tim}~below. \end{remark}

 For $0<c_1\le 1$ and $c_2>0$ define the vector